Docs

 Federation 2 ELv2 license

-The first time you use Federation 2 composition on a particular machine, prompts you to accept the terms and conditions of the ELv2 license.
-On future invocations, remembers that you already accepted the license and doesn't prompt you again (even if you update Rover).
+The first time you use Federation 2 composition on a particular machine, Rover prompts you to accept the terms and conditions of the ELv2 license.
+On future invocations, Rover remembers that you already accepted the license and doesn't prompt you again (even if you update Rover).

 • Include --elv2-license accept in your rover supergraph compose command.